osmdatar/rev-response/doc/resp1.md

 object IDs, and so prevents any ability to assemble and dissemble geometrically distinct components.

+I would be interested in adding an argument to `osmdata::osm_points()` (or a new function - thoughts @edzer?) that allows this (RL).

 ### Comparison with `GDAL`

+1. ''Performance, comparison'' and speed: this is a useful benchmark, which I (RL) think a modified version of would be useful in the vignette to illustrate speed and usage differences with the 'raw' way of doing things.

-1. ''Performance, comparison'' and speed: With due apology for the now-rectified dead link mentioned above, the presented figures nevertheless reveal that `osmdata` is indeed >20% faster than `sf/GDAL`.
+With due apology for the now-rectified dead link mentioned above, the presented figures nevertheless reveal that `osmdata` appears to be ~20% faster than `sf/GDAL`.
 Is `GDAL` very fast?
 Surely so.
 More importantly, are either `sf` or `osmdata` very fast in comparison to the long-standing singular alternative for getting OSM data into R?
 We can't even given numbers, but the answer is yes by factors of thousands.
 Both `sf/GDAL` and